RIJKSMUSEUM

 Johannes Vermeer and Jan Steen at the Rijksmuseum

-Another gem of the Rijksmuseum collection are several works by Johannes Vermeer, including The Milkmaid.
-They leave the viewer with many unanswered questions.
+Vermeer, known for his tranquil and luminous interiors, painted scenes that feel almost cinematic in their use of light and composition.
+His works, such as The Milkmaid and Woman Reading a Letter leave the viewer with many unanswered questions.
 We will attempt to find the answers together, as we examine Vermeer’s symbolic details.

 We move from Vermeer’s mysteries to the comic moralism of Jan Steen.
 He was a true storyteller.
 His paintings are accessible and entertaining.
 Yet his subjects weren’t always original.
 Artists’ rivalries and mutual inspiration fuelled the art of the Dutch Golden Age.